jbecker7326/dog-prediction/README.md

 **WARNING**: Do not attempt to run the enitre notebook without a CUDA-enabled GPU.
 The models may take hours or even days to train.
 See section 3.2 for more information on how to check for an available GPU.

-## 1.2 Table of Contents.
+## Table of Contents.

 The table of contents for the repository is as follows.

 ### 1. Introduction
-- 1.1 - Description of the project methodology and real world use-case.
+- Description of the project methodology and real world use-case.
-- 1.2 - Table of contents **(We Are Here)**
+- Table of contents **(We Are Here)**
-- 1.3 - Repository structure
+- Repository structure
-- 1.4 - Dataset source and information.
+- Dataset source and information.
 ### 2. Prerequisites
-- 2.1 - Software
+- Software
-- 2.2 - Clone the repository
+- Clone the repository
-- 2.3 - Download data
+- Download data
-- 2.4 - Local conda environment setup, including tensorflow installation.
+- Local conda environment setup, including tensorflow installation.
-### 3. Directions
+### 3. Analysis
-- 3.1 - Notebook
 - EDA
 - Tune Xception, InceptionResNetV2, EfficientNetB3, ConvNeXtSmall
 - Comparison and analysis of all four tuned models to determine the final model: EfficientNetB3V2
-    - Save to EfficientNetB3 TFLite
+### 4. Deployment
-- 3.3 - Local deployment with Docker
+- Local deployment with Docker
-    - Test with test.py
+    - Test with test.py -t local
     - Model prediction with lambda_function.py
-- 3.4 - Cloud deployment with AWS Lambda
+- Cloud deployment with AWS Lambda
-    - Test with test_cloud.py
+    - Test with test.py -t cloud
     - Model prediction with lambda_function.py
-- 3.5 - Application deployment with Streamlit
+- Application deployment with Streamlit
     - Local deployment for testing
     - Model prediction with streamlit_app.py

-### 4. References
+### 5. References
 - References for all model architectures and Keras documentation

-## 1.3 Repository Structure
+## Repository Structure

 The following details the files stored in this repository.
 Note that the inception and convnext models were excluded due to large file size.